MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/tenant-lifecycle.md

 ## Update tenants' infrastructure

 You will need to consider how you apply updates to your tenants' infrastructure.
 Different tenants may have updates applied at different times.
-See [Updates] for other considerations about updating tenants.
+See [Updates](updates.md) for other considerations about updating tenants' deployments.

-## Activation and deactivation

-There are situations where a customer's account might need to be deactivated or reactivated.
-For example:

-- The customer has requested deactivation.
-In a consumer system, a customer might opt to unsubscribe.
-- The customer can't be billed, and you need to deactivate their subscription.

-Deactivation is separate to offboarding in that it's intended to be a temporary state.
-However, after a period of time, you might choose to offboard a deactivated tenant.

 ## Move tenants between infrastructure

 You might need to move tenants between infrastructure for a number of reasons, including:

-- You are vertically partitioning customers and choose to rebalance your tenants across your deployments.
+- You are vertically partitioning your customers and choose to rebalance your tenants across your infrastructure or deployments.
-- A customer has upgraded their SKU or pricing tier, and they need to be moved to a single-tenant, dedicated deployment with higher isolation from other tenants.
+- A customer is upgrading their SKU or pricing tier, and they need to be moved to a single-tenant, dedicated deployment with higher isolation from other tenants.
-- A customer requested their data to be moved to a dedicated data store.
+- A customer requests their data to be moved to a dedicated data store.
 - The customer requires their data be moved to a new geographic region.
 This might occur during company acquisitions, or when laws or geopolitical situations change.

-Consider how you will move your tenants' data as well as redirect requests to the new set of infrastructure that hosts their instance.
+Consider how you move your tenants' data as well as redirect requests to the new set of infrastructure that hosts their instance.
 You should also consider whether moving a tenant will result in downtime, and make sure tenants are fully aware of this.

 ## Merge and split tenants

 It's tempting to think of tenants or customers as static, unchanging entities.
 However, in reality, this often isn't true.
 For example:

-- In consumer scenarios, individual users may join or leave families.
 - In business scenarios, companies may be acquired or merge, including by companies located in different geographic regions.
 - Similarly, in business scenarios, companies may split or divest.
+- In consumer scenarios, individual users may join or leave families.

 Consider whether you need to provide capabilities to manage the merging and separation of data, user identities, and resources.